 After Sheikh Mansour purchased the club in August 2008, Manchester City's fortunes were changed forever, with the influx of money ensuring they were able to attract a higher calibre of players than ever before.

 The £38 million signing of Robinho just days into Mansour's reign set things in motion, and since then he spent well over £1 billion investing into the club.

 With five Premier League triumphs, six League Cup wins, and two FA Cup victories since 2008, it's fair to say that Mansour's money has brought immense success to Man City, but who are their 10 most expensive signings of all time?

-Signed in the same summer as the aforementioned Walker, Benjamin Mendy arrived with great expectations having helped Monaco to Ligue 1 glory in the previous season.
+Signed in the same summer as Kyle Walker, Benjamin Mendy arrived with great expectations having helped Monaco to Ligue 1 glory in the previous season.

 However, despite a promising first few games, Mendy has been plagued with injuries during his time in Manchester, missing over 120 games through injury since the transfer.